 The foundation for friendship 1926-1945+–

 The Society held its inaugural meeting on 15th April 1926, thanks to the initiative of Mr Jaakko Kahma, a businessman occupying an important position in Finnish trade with Britain.
 The aim had been to strengthen friendship and cultural relations between Finland and Britain by making British culture better known in Finland.
 Our constitution has more information about the founding of Society.

-In the early years of our history, when contacts between Finland and the rest of the world were rather different from today, the Society had a role in arranging both formal and informal meetings, lectures, social gatherings and language courses.
+In the early years of our history, when contacts between Finland and the rest of the world were rather different from today, the Society had a role in arranging both formal and informal meetings, lectures, social gatherings, and language courses.
 Exceptional in the Finnish context at this time was the society’s use of English in all its meetings, social events, and correspondence.

 The Second World War marked a break in the Society’s activities.
 Whilst formally declaring war on Finland, under Winston Churchill Britain never took action against Finland, largely thanks to the friendship with Marshal Mannerheim.